Due to unusually high demand, green bags are currently unavailable. Stock will be available again from September. Thank you for your patience.

 Between 1 April and 31 October we also operate a green garden waste collection scheme from your home.

-Please note that your garden waste bag must be a reasonable weight so that our crews can lift to chest height – if it is too heavy to do this we will not be able to take it.
+Please note that your garden waste bag must be of a reasonable weight that can be lifted to chest height.
+If it is too heavy we will not be able to take it, and a red tag will show you this is the reason it has not been collected.
+Some five crews collect 200 tonnes of garden waste by hand!

 Check your garden waste collection day